adj-dev/term-guess/README.md

   3. A special character is typed
   4. A space is typed

-If you submit an input under any of these circumstances __Term Guess__ will ignore your input and you're score will not change.
+If you submit an input under any of these circumstances __Term Guess__ will ignore your input and you're score will not change. __Term Guess__ will also notify you if a letter has already been guessed.